abdullahtarek/etherscan_scraping/README.md

 # Etherscan scrapper
 This project scraps the top 1000 users of one crypto-currency and their transactions even if it is with other crypto-currencies.
-Then saves the scrapped data into a MySQL database.
+Then saves the scrapped data into a MySQL database

 ## Requirements
 * Python 2.7 or 3